-- A. The District shall accept payroll deduction for Association dues or fees authorized by the employee on a form provided by the District.
-Authorization shall continue from year to year, unless the member terminates or notifies the Association of a change in membership status prior to August 31.
-The Association shall notify the District in writing prior to August 31 of deletions of payroll deduction authorization. - B. The District shall withhold a standard designated dues or fees amount on a continuing basis.
+The District shall accept payroll deduction for Association dues or fees when authorized by the employee.
+Any requested cancellation of membership will be directed through the Association president.

+- A. The District shall withhold a standard designated dues or fees amount on a continuing basis.
 The Association shall notify the District prior to the first day of each school year of the standard dues or fees for part-time and full-time employees.
 For purposes of determining dues/fees obligation, there are three categories of member: full time, part time, and quarter time.
-The District and Association shall prepare and jointly sign a Dues/Agency Fee Schedule. - C. The District shall withhold dues or fees in equal payments on a monthly basis and transmit them to the Association beginning with the first pay voucher following receipt of the payroll deduction form.
+The District and Association shall prepare and jointly sign a Dues Schedule. - B. The District shall withhold dues or fees in equal payments on a monthly basis and transmit them to the Association beginning with the first pay voucher following receipt of the payroll deduction form.
 The payroll deduction form shall provide for language authorizing the Association to increase or decrease the member's annual amount of dues or fees. - 1.
-A member who starts work after August 31 (the last day for accepting changes for the September payroll) shall provide payroll deduction authorization for dues/fees for whatever number of months remain in the school year, limited by the dates by which Payroll changes must be received, e.g. if the member start date is October 15 (five days after the last day to make payroll changes), the dues/fees deduction service would begin November 30.
+A member who starts work after August 31 (the last day for accepting changes for the September payroll) shall provides payroll deduction authorization for dues/fees for whatever number of months remain in the school year, limited by the dates by which Payroll changes must be received, e.g. if the member start date is October 15 (five days after the last day to make payroll changes), the dues/fees deduction service would begin November 30.
 The District is not responsible for collection of arrearages and will only collect authorized deductions according to the standard schedule provided by the Association. - 2.
-The payroll deduction service offered to members by the District will be strictly limited to one of the three amounts per month shown on the Dues/Agency Fee Schedule referenced above.
-Newly hired members who elect dues deduction will pay the designated amount for whatever number of months remain in the school year.

-- 3. Should a member's full- or part-time status change during the year, either from less than full-time to full-time, or the reverse, a change in dues/fees obligation would begin on the first of the month following the change. - D. Payroll deduction for membership dues or fees is the exclusive right of the Association and shall be the sole method available to members for payment of regular dues/fees but shall not be available for payment of arrearages. - E. The Association agrees to indemnify and hold the District harmless against any liability that may arise as a result of Article 720.
+The payroll deduction service offered to members by the District will be strictly limited to one of the three amounts per month shown on the Dues Schedule referenced above.
+Newly hired members who elect dues deduction will pay the designated amount for whatever number of months remain in the school year. - 3.
+Should a member's full- or part-time status change during the year, either from less than full-time to full-time, or the reverse, a change in dues/fees obligation would begin on the first of the month following the change. - C. Payroll deduction for membership dues or fees is the exclusive right of the Association and shall be the sole method available to members for payment of regular dues/fees but shall not be available for payment of arrearages. - D. The Association agrees to indemnify and hold the District harmless against any liability that may arise as a result of Article 720. - E. Bargaining Unit Member Information than September 15 of each year and on a monthly basis thereafter with any additions and/or change in information: